 The victimization that shaped Barnum’s childhood would be enough to influence anyone’s perceptions and goals.
 And his own clear statement of intent confirms this: “My father was treated like dirt.
 I was treated like dirt.
 My children won’t be.”
 But Barnum is so wrapped up in his goal that he gives himself license to, however unwittingly, become like the very people who hurt him the most.

 It’s all too common: the son of an alcoholic turns to alcohol or the abused daughter becomes abusive herself.
-I’ve seen it in my own life, letting betrayals or rejections from my peers turn me cowardly or mean.
+I’ve seen it in my own life, letting betrayals or rejections turn me cowardly or mean.
 Victims, turned inward toward their legitimate hurts, often can’t see when they are also becoming perpetrators.
 They’re too blinded by their impulse to escape their pain.

 Barnum is finding a place for outcasts, yes.
 But his ignoble goal—to prove his own place in society, escaping his past—makes him willing to cheat and use people to do it.